Exit poll suggests Socialists win reelection in Portugal

 He said the coming years would be marked by “leaving behind a painful pandemic (and) an urgent rebuilding of the economy.”

-Miguel Morgado, a 49-year-old company manager voting in Lisbon, the capital, said he wasn’t worried by the high virus infection rate and hoped the country would soon be back to normal.

-“Above all, it is our civic duty to vote, the country needs it,” he said.

 Since it came to power in 2015, the Socialist Party had relied on the support of their smaller allies in parliament — the Left Bloc and the Portuguese Communist Party — to ensure the annual state budget had enough votes to pass.
-But last November their differences, especially over public health spending and workers’ rights, were insurmountable, leaving Socialist Prime Minister António Costa short of votes to pass his party’s plan.
+But two months ago their differences, especially over public health spending and workers’ rights, were insurmountable, leaving Socialist Prime Minister António Costa short of votes to pass his party’s plan.

-Costa could seek to resurrect the left-of-center alliance, despite some acrimonious exchanges during the election campaign.

-The Socialist Party promised to increase the minimum monthly wage, earned by more than 800,000 people, to 900 euros ($1,020) by 2026.
+The Socialists promised to increase the minimum monthly wage, earned by more than 800,000 people, to 900 euros ($1,020) by 2026.
 It is currently 705 euros ($800).
-Low wages are a common grievance among voters.
 The Socialists also want to “start a national conversation” about working four days a week instead of five.

-The Social Democratic Party is promising income tax cuts and more help for private companies, cutting corporate tax from the current 21% to 17% by 2024.
+The Social Democratic Party had pledged income tax cuts and more help for private companies, cutting corporate taxes from the current 21% to 17% by 2024.

-The winner will also have more deep-rooted problems to address, including an economy that can’t get traction.

 Helena Alves contributed to this report.